timpandrews/beats_docs/docs/tasks/add_kudos.md

 # Add a Kudos

-## 1. Update Kudos.yaml
+## Kudos.yaml

-**Description:** kudos.yaml contains the configuration for the kudos system.
+- kudos.yaml contains the configuration for the kudos system.
 It is used to define the kudos that can be awarded to users.
+- kudos.yaml is located @ **project/config/kudos.yaml**
+- The location for this file is defined in **settings.CONFIG_PATH**

 **Instructions:**
 ```yaml